top of page

 Sensei

-Zachary Janes
+Zach Janes

 Zach has been practicing Shukokai karate for over 20 years, and Okinawan kempo for the last 10.
 He has spent several years teaching self protections, safe restraint technique and conflict de-escalation to a range of professionals.
 Although he was a successful competitor for the university in his student days, his focus for the last decade has been on understanding and practicing karate as a complete self-defence system, working on the striking, grappling, control positions, ground fighting and weapons fighting found in the kata.